Why We Exist

-SANE Australia supports people affected by mental illness, their family and friends through our Help Centre services including:
+SANE Australia supports people affected by complex mental health issues, their family and friends through our Help Centre services including:

-- Helpline – National Freecall service providing support, information, advice, and referral on mental illness.
+- Helpline – National Freecall service providing support, information, advice, and referral on complex mental health issues

-- Email – Personal email responses to Helpline enquiries via the Help Centre.
+- Help Centre Online – Personal email responses to Helpline enquiries via the Help Centre

 - SANE Forums – An online peer-to-peer support service, operated in partnership with other mental health organisations around the country.
-Supported by the Australian Government, Department of Health, and the Colonial Foundation.
+Supported by the Australian Government, Department of Health.